Set up clusters in HDInsight with Apache Hadoop, Apache Spark, Apache Kafka, and more

-Learn how to set up and configure clusters in HDInsight with Hadoop, Spark, Kafka, Interactive Hive, HBase, R Server, or Storm.
+Learn how to set up and configure clusters in HDInsight with Hadoop, Spark, Kafka, Interactive Query, HBase, R Server, or Storm.
 Also, learn how to customize clusters and add security by joining them to a domain.

 A Hadoop cluster consists of several virtual machines (nodes) that are used for distributed processing of tasks.
 Azure HDInsight handles implementation details of installation and configuration of individual nodes, so you only have to provide general configuration information.